jlewis-89/Milestone-Project-2/README.md

 ### User Stories
 * As a user I would like to experience a fun and interactive game that is also educational and enjoyable to play
 * As a user I would like to be able to navigate around the website simply and easily, with a clean and comfortable User Interface
-* As a user of this website I would like to understand how to play the game in a simple and uncomplicated manner
+* As a user, I would like to understand how to play the game in a simple and uncomplicated manner
+* As a user, I want to be able to start a new game, so that I can play again.

 ## UI
 ### Design